 Table 3 below summarises the Australis reserve estimates as at 31 December 2017 based on the assessment of approximately 35% of the undeveloped core TMS acreage and 2C resource estimates based on the remaining 65% of the undeveloped acreage.
-These reserves and resources were independently assessed by Ryder Scott Company (Ryder Scott)2.
+These reserves and resources were independently assessed by Ryder Scott Company (Ryder Scott).
 Their estimates have converted in excess of 40 MMbbls to the proved or probable reserve category compared to the assessment as at 1 February 2017.
-Reserve estimates include PDP reserves from existing producing wells of 3.93 MMbbls and PDNP reserves of 0.17 MMbbls, with a combined BT NPV(10) of US\$79.5 million2.
+Reserve estimates include PDP reserves from existing producing wells of 3.93 MMbbls and PDNP reserves of 0.17 MMbbls, with a combined BT NPV(10) of US\$79.5 million.

-Table 3: TMS reserves and resources as at 31 December 2017 2
+Table 3: TMS reserves and resources as at 31 December 2017

 Reserve and Resource Category Net Oil (Mbbls)

 Proved Reserves (1P) 28,903

 Probable Reserves 17,681

 Proved + Probable Reserves (2P) 46,854

 Possible Reserves 13,595

 Proved + Probable + Possible Reserves (3P) 60,179

-2C Contingent Resource 98,045

-The acreage not assesed for reserve allocation was allocated a 2C contingent resource estimate of 98 MMbbls2, which is based on a conservative 9% recovery of assessed oil in place.
+2C Contingent Resource 98,045 The acreage not assessed for reserve allocation was allocated a 2C contingent resource estimate of 98 MMbbls, which is based on a conservative 9% recovery of assessed oil in place.
+Australis is not aware of any subsurface technical is based on a conservative 9% recovery of assessed oil in place.
 Australis is not aware of any subsurface technical reason preventing these resources transitioning to reserves when assessed for development within the required 5 year development time period.